AdobeDocs/campaign-classic.en/help/workflow/using/importing-data.md

 ### Unzipping or decrypting a file before processing {#unzipping-or-decrypting-a-file-before-processing}

 Adobe Campaign lets you import zipped or encrypted files.
-Before they can be read in a **[!UICONTROL Data loading (file)]** activity, you can define a pre-processing to unzip or to decrypt the file.
+Before they can be read in a [Data loading (file)](../../workflow/using/data-loading--file-.md) activity, you can define a pre-processing to unzip or to decrypt the file.

 To be able to do so: